BenWolfaardt/Tuts-Web_Dev-Go_backend/README.md

 ## Remember to rebuild Docker when editing the static files

+> The below was stipulated in the guide, but when testing this it didn't seem to be the case!

 The dockerized webserver should behave just like the `go run hello.go` and `./helloworld` versions except that it has its own copies of the static files.
 So, if you change any of the files in `views/` you won't see the changes until you rebuild the Docker image and restart the container.

 ## `heroku.yml` Overview